 The IC is an electronic device of micro-scale.
 Different components such as inductor, capacitor, resistor, and diode are interlinked together through a process and then fabricated chip of semiconductor also known as substrate and then encapsulated within a shell to form a microstructure having all functions working together uniformly.

 The components within IC are integrated together.
 The following are major features of an IC.

 - Small Circuit: As an IC is an integrated circuit; therefore, its design, installation, and debugging processes are simple and uniform.

 - Cost-effectiveness: When compared to that of discrete components, the circuit performance of IC is very high and pricing is also low.

-- Energy Efficient: ICs have an advantage of being energy efficient.
-ICs consume less power, have smaller volume, and low price.
-Ordinary circuits with same features consume more power than ICs.
+- Energy Efficient: ICs have the advantage of being energy efficient.
+ICs consume less power, have a smaller volume, and have low prices.
+Ordinary circuits with the same features consume more power than ICs.